 The Rhoda and Bernard Sarnat International Prize in Mental Health

 The Rhoda and Bernard Sarnat International Prize in Mental Health is presented annually by the National Academy of Medicine.
 Rhoda and Bernard Sarnat established the award in 1992 out of a commitment to improving the science base and delivery of mental health services.
 This international award recognizes individuals, groups, or organizations for outstanding achievement in improving mental health and is accompanied by a medal and $20,000.
 Each year, a selection committee appointed by the NAM reviews nominations based on selection criteria that reflect the ideals of Rhoda and Bernard Sarnat.
-The 2020 Sarnat Prize will be presented during the NAM Annual Meeting on October 19, 2020.
+The 2023 Sarnat Prize will be presented during the NAM Annual Meeting in October 2023.

 Click here for selection criteria